GTEC-UDC/linuxcnc_testbed/docs/source/doc/03_linuxcnc/08_linuxcnc_configuration.md

 ## Ladder Logic Programming

-LinuxCNC includes the ClassicLadder component, a free implementation of a ladder interpreter published under the LGPL.
+LinuxCNC includes the ClassicLadder component, a free implementation of a ladder interpreter published under the [{{LGPL}}](https://gnu.org/licenses/lgpl.html).

 Ladder logic, or the ladder programming language, is a method for drawing electrical logic diagrams.
-Originally conceived to describe control systems using relays, this approach has become a widely used graphical language for programming PLCs.
+Originally conceived to describe control systems using relays, this approach has become a widely used graphical language for programming {{PLC}} devices.
 It derives its name from the fact that programs in this language resemble ladders, with two vertical rails and a series of horizontal rungs between them.

-To use ClassicLadder, you must load the `classicladder_rt` real-time module in HAL and add the `classicladder.0.refresh` function to the `servo-thread` thread using the following commands:
+To use ClassicLadder, you must load the `classicladder_rt` real-time module in {{HAL}} and add the `classicladder.0.refresh` function to the `servo-thread` thread using the following commands:

 ```hal
 loadrt classicladder_rt addf classicladder.0.refresh servo-thread